Designing cross-platform environments

 Handling unsupported packages

 However, some packages only work with a subset of systems.
-To demonstrate this let's install a package that isn't compatible with an Apple machine and set a system-specific option for these packages.
+To demonstrate this let's install a package that isn't compatible with an Apple machine.

 From the Linux machine...